devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-BLoC is an architectural pattern with a State Management solution originally designed by Paolo Soares in 2018 [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+BLoC is a State Management solution that implements an architectural pattern.
+It was designed by Paolo Soares in 2018 [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 Its original purpose was to enable code sharing between Flutter [\[1\]](%5B@flutterdevteamFlutterFramework2018%5D) and Angular Dart [\[67\]](https://angulardart.dev/) applications.
 This chapter will give you an in-depth understanding of what the BLoC Pattern is and how it works.
 You will learn how to implement it using the BLoC Package [\[37\]](https://felangel.github.io/bloc/#/) by Felix Angelov.
 And Finally, you will learn how to use the BLoC Pattern to achieve a scalable four-layered architecture for your application.

 ## Intro to BLoC

 When Soares designed the BLoC Pattern, he was working on applications in both Flutter and Angular Dart.
 He wanted a pattern that enabled him to hook up the same business logic to both Flutter and Angular Dart apps.
 His idea was to remove business logic from the UI as much as possible and extract it into its own classes, into BLoCs (Business Logic Components).
-The UI should only send events to BLoCs and display the interface based on the State of the BLoCs.
-Soares defined, that UI and BLoCs should only communicate through streams [\[38\]](https://dart.dev/tutorials/language/streams).
+The UI should only send *Events* to BLoCs and display the UI based on the *State* of the BLoCs.
+Soares defined, that UI and BLoCs should only communicate through Streams [\[38\]](https://dart.dev/tutorials/language/streams).
 This way the developer would not need to worry about manually telling the UI to redraw.
-The UI can simply subscribe to a stream of State [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) emitted by a BLoC and change based on the incoming State \[7\], \[45\], \[50\], \[65\].
+The UI can simply subscribe to a Stream of State [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) emitted by a BLoC and change based on the incoming State \[7\], \[45\], \[50\], \[65\].

 | 📙 | BLoC | Business Logic Component [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE) |
 | - | ---- | :---------------------------------------------------------------------------- |